Jack Nicholson: 1958–1969: Early roles and breakthrough

-With his acting career floundering, Nicholson seemed resigned to a career behind the camera as a writer/director.
+With his acting career foundering, Nicholson seemed resigned to a career behind the camera as a writer/director.
 His first real taste of writing success was the screenplay for the 1967 counterculture film The Trip (directed by Corman), starring Peter Fonda and Dennis Hopper.
 After first reading the script, Fonda told Nicholson he was impressed by the writing and felt it could become a great film.
 But Fonda was disappointed with how the film turned out and blamed the editing for turning it into a "predictable" film and said so publicly.
 "I was livid", he recalls.
 Nicholson also co-wrote, with Bob Rafelson, the movie Head, which starred The Monkees, and arranged the movie's soundtrack.

 Nicholson's first big acting break came when a role opened up in Fonda and Hopper's Easy Rider (1969).
 He played alcoholic lawyer George Hanson, for which he received his first Oscar nomination.
-The film cost only $400,000 to make, and became a blockbuster, grossing $40 million.
-Biographer John Parker writes that Nicholson's interpretation of his role placed him in the company of earlier "antihero" actors, such as James Cagney and Humphrey Bogart, while promoting him into an "overnight number-one hero of the counter-culture movement".
+The film cost only $400,000 to make, and became a blockbuster, grossing $60 million.
+Biographer John Parker writes that Nicholson's interpretation of his role placed him in the company of earlier antihero actors, such as James Cagney and Humphrey Bogart, while promoting him into an "overnight number-one hero of the counter-culture movement".
 The part was a lucky break for Nicholson.
 The role had been written for Rip Torn, who withdrew from the project after an argument with Hopper.
 Nicholson later acknowledged the importance of being cast in Easy Rider: "All I could see in the early films, before Easy Rider, was this desperate young actor trying to vault out of the screen and create a movie career."
 Stanley Kubrick, who was impressed by his performance in Easy Rider, cast Nicholson as Napoleon in a film about his life, and although production on the film commenced, the project fizzled out, partly due to a change in ownership at MGM.